 CE engaged Yulu to raise the company’s profile internationally, communicate its position as the global leader in carbon capture at scale, and support the company in reaching its aggressive funding goals.

-Yulu recognized the communications potential for Carbon Engineering, and the compelling and capturing narrative that could be developed around the company’s exponential growth and innovation.
+Yulu recognized the communications potential for Carbon Engineering, an eight-year-old company backed by Bill Gates, and the compelling narrative that could be developed around the company’s exponential growth and innovation to support investment.

-The timely hook for the launch was new research, which proved CO₂ can be removed from the air for less than $100USD per ton using CE’s Direct Air Capture (DAC) technology.
+The timely hook for the launch was the publication of new research, which proved CO₂ can be removed from the atmosphere for less than $100USD per ton using CE’s Direct Air Capture (DAC) technology.
 With $100USD per ton considered the threshold for making carbon capture cost-effective, this landmark research put CE’s DAC technology on the map as a feasible solution to climate change for the first time.

-Yulu took a strategic approach to the launch, recognizing the opportunity to make international headlines on- and off-line.
+Yulu took a strategic approach to the launch, recognizing the opportunity to make international headlines, both online and offline.
 One consideration was how we could bring this success story to life and demonstrate the work, thinking, technology and tangible impact behind the narrative.
-Creating stunning drone footage and prioritizing TV interviews helped illustrate the unique plant, teamwork and operations that take place every day in Squamish, British Columbia, while being able to provide media with memorable and visually appealing content.
+Through the creation of drone footage and prioritizing TV interviews, we effectively illustrated CE’s unique plant and forward-thinking team based out of British Columbia, Canada.

 Yulu embargo-pitched top tier media including Reuters, Bloomberg, Canadian Press, BBC, and The Atlantic to ensure there was a host of quality coverage on launch day.
 Once the embargo lifted, the story was pitched across multiple markets and went far and wide from academic and trade outlets to international business and environmental pages.